Hope McMath, the director of The Cummer Museum of Arts

 The review committee scores eligible grant applications, and each applicant organization also is assigned to a committee member who makes an on-site visit and writes an evaluation report.
 The reports are shared with other members prior to public grant hearings, Palmer said.

-The committee looks at the quality of programs, the exploration of innovative ideas and programming, the community impact, the need for the organization in the community, community service to culturally diverse populations, and management capability of board and staff, she said.
+The committee looks at the quality of programs, the exploration of innovative ideas and programming, the community impact, the need for the organization in the community, community service to culturally diverse populations, and management capability of board and

 The money is designed to support general operations, Palmer said.
 The requests may not exceed 24 percent of the average of three years of actual operating revenues of an agency, which must match the remaining 76 percent from other funding sources.